reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 This tells Spring to validate the properties of the nested objects.

-Finally, we should change the report-related property names to `report.*` format in our `application.properties` file as well:
+Finally, we should change the prefix of the report-related properties to `report.*` in our `application.properties` file as well:
 ```
 ...
 app.properties.report.send-emails = true